 - 1) Select one object, then hold down the Shift key and select the others you want to include in the group.
-The bounding box expands to include all the selected objects. - With the objects selected, hover the mouse pointer over one of the objects and choose Format > Group > Group from the menu bar or right-click and choose Group > Group from the pop-up menu.
+The bounding box expands to include all the selected objects. - 2) With the objects selected, choose Format > Group > Group (in Draw the menu is Modify > Group) from the menu bar or right-click and choose Group > Group (in Writer and Calc) or Group (in Impress and Draw) from the pop-up menu.

-Note You cannot include an embedded or linked graphic in a group with drawing objects.
+You cannot include an embedded or linked graphic in a group with drawing objects.